 There are non-standard but equivalent ways to decompose a number using place value, based on understanding the relationships between the place values.
 For example, 587 could be decomposed as 58 tens and 7 ones or decomposed as 50 tens and 87 ones, and so on.

-Composing and decomposing numbers in a variety of ways can support students in becoming flexible with their mental math strategies and make comparisons.
+Composing and decomposing numbers in a variety of ways can support students in becoming flexible with their mental math strategies and to make comparisons between numbers.

-In order to develop their number sense, students in the junior grades are required to "play with numbers" by manipulating, decomposing, and grouping numbers to discover the key characteristics of numbers and the relationships among them.
-These activities also allow students to discover several relationships between arithmetic operations.
+In order to develop their number sense, students in the junior grades should have many opportunities to "play with numbers" by manipulating, decomposing, and grouping numbers, which will help them to discern the key characteristics of numbers and the relationships among them.
+These activities also allow students to discover several relationships between operations.

 The focus is not on getting students to recognize all the relationships between numbers in a given situation.
 Rather, the focus should be on the ability to identify the most relevant relationships that will allow them to deal effectively with those numbers in context.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 43.

 Equality